NewportDataProject/Python_OSM/README.md

-# Python_OSM
+# osm-analysis
-Working with OpenStreetMap in python
+Working with OpenStreetMap in python, R, ...

 ## Setting Up The Conda Environment
 The `osmnx` package has some fickle dependencies (for windows, anyway).
 Start by building a conda env like so: